dalmo1991/superflexPy/doc/introduction.rst

 Although several flexible modeling frameworks have been proposed in the last decade, there are still some notable challenges.
 For example:

-- implementation constraint can limit the originally envisaged flexibility of the framework;
+- implementation constraints can limit the originally envisaged flexibility of the framework;

-- the choice of the numerical model can be fixed;
+- the choice of numerical model can be fixed;

 - the spatial organization can be limited to lumped configurations;